FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiStructure.md

 - Rename the *Joystick* variable.

 ### Move constants to Constants File
 Open the *RomiReference* project in VSCode and place the `Drivetrain.java` and `Constants.java` files into the editor window.
 The *Constants* file is where we keep variables that don't change during the execution of the program.
-There are two such variables in the *Drivetrain* class that really should be moved into the *Constants* file.
+There are two such variables in the *Drivetrain* class that we'll be moving into the *Constants* file.
 You'll find these variables on lines 15 and 16 of the *Drivetrain* file:

     private static final double kCountsPerRevolution = 1440.0;
     private static final double kWheelDiameterInch = 2.75591; // 70 mm

 Move the two variables into the *Constants* file placing them between the two brackets.

-Notice that there are four keywords before these two variables:
+Notice that there are four keywords before these two variables.
+So let's learn what they mean:

 - The [private](https://www.w3schools.com/java/ref_keyword_private.asp) keyword makes the variable accessible only within the declared class.
 Since we want to make them accessible by all classes, we're going to change the keyword to [public](https://www.w3schools.com/java/ref_keyword_public.asp).